 The length of the delinquency plays a major role in how bad a late payment will hurt you.
 If you are behind on your payment by 1-2 days, you will have nothing to worry about.
 Surveys and studies show us that most accounts do not go into collections until they are over 30 days past due.

-What do you do if the lender or creditor decides to put a negative entry in your credit report?
+What do you do if the lender or creditor decides to put a negative entry in your credit report for late payment?
 If you see a negative entry, there are some things you should ask yourself:

 - How delinquent was the payment?